ibm-cloud-docs/loadbalancer-service/selecting-pod.md

 ## Using the CLI and API to specify PoD
 {: #pod-cli-api}

-You can use the CLI and API to specify PoD using the following option:
+You can use the CLI and API to specify PoD by using the following option:

 ```sh
 --extras '{"virtualGuests": [{"hostname": "test", "domain": "softlayer.com", "primaryBackendNetworkComponent": {"router": {"id": 1673467}}}]}'